Recurrent Neural Networks

 We always want the network to assign a greater "confidence" to a desired target.
 In supervised machine learning we have labels on our data.
 What we want as a result is: the output label must be the same as the desired "gold" label.

-The structure of a RNN consists entirely of differentiable operations we can run backpropagation on.
+The structure of an RNN consists entirely of differentiable operations we can run backpropagation on.
 Backpropagation is a recursive application of the chain rule from calculus.
-We use this to figure out, in which direction we should adjust every one of the cell's weights to increase the scores of the desired label.
-We also perform a parameter update at each iteration: we nudge every weight some amount in a calculated gradient direction.
+We apply this to figure out, in which direction we should adjust every one of the cell's weights to increase the scores of the desired label.
+We also perform a parameter update at each iteration, that means, we nudge every weight some amount in a calculated gradient direction.
 We want a higher score for the correct label at the end.
-As said before, a RNN is more sophisticated as a standard neural network because a RNN share its parameters internally.
-RNN has one weight matrix, which also makes it faster than a standard neural network.
+As said before, an RNN is more sophisticated as a standard neural network because an RNN shares its parameters internally.
+A normal RNN has one weight matrix, which also makes the architecture faster than the one of a standard neural network.